d3x0r/STFRPhysics/math/TheNotBang.md

 as a frequency is slightly lower when received by a clock further out in the gradient, and again, emitted from outside, the clock is slightly faster than the low clocks, so the top to bottom is blue shifted from a time delay.

 Now, also, the tangential component of light will spread with distance in a gravitational source.
-The light would have to be described by a line and a cylinder around it, and any line on the cylinder will diverge tangentially from the center when leaving a gravitational source, which causes a red shift; any gravitational displacments of space that happen tangnetial to the light will not have any effect on making the light converge or diverge more; except in the region that is closest, if a probe was in that spot, it might see a blue shifted signal when between two other massive objects.
+The light would have to be described by a line and a cylinder around it, and any line on the cylinder will diverge tangentially from the center when leaving a gravitational source, which causes a red shift; any gravitational displacements of space that happen tangnetial to the light will not have any effect on making the light converge or diverge more; except in the region that is closest, if a probe was in that spot, it might see a blue shifted signal when between two other massive objects.
 But, then as I was following along in the Einstein Field Equations, which are built from the results of various other math, the Ricci tensor and scalar are just describing the transformation of space, and time really isn't even a factor.

 So... there wasn't a big bang?
 Nothing's moving away from each other?
-The Hubble Constant is just the general mass of objects - and how much space is displaced by graviational sources?
-The graviational sources do not push each other away by displacing the space (they're generally attracted to each other) which does push more space to the outside of themselves.
+The Hubble Constant is just the general mass of objects - and how much space is displaced by gravitational sources?
+The gravitational sources do not push each other away by displacing the space (they're generally attracted to each other) which does push more space to the outside of themselves.
 The least dense space is near a massive object (and technically IN the massive object, since that's where the negative curvature actually happens;
 I mean if there's a positive side to the curve, there must be a negative; and as demonstrated in images below, the negative curvature is NOT on the outside).